DStanarevic/WCCI-Spring2017-CLE/Week1/VariablesOperatorsExpressionsBasicTypes.md

 #### Data Types
 - What are data types?
   - Integer Types
-    - Focus on int
   - Floating-point Types
-    - Focus on double, float, and decimal
   - Boolean Type
   - Character Type
   - String Type